Revision of permitted substances for use in organic production (2025)

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU proposes authorisation of pea/potato protein and delays review of disinfectants
+EU authorises pea/potato protein and delays review of disinfectants

-Draft Commission Implementing Regulation amending Implementing Regulation (EU) 2021/1165 as regards the use of certain products and substances in organic production
+Commission Implementing Regulation (EU) 2025/2501 as regards the use of certain products and substances in organic production

-Commission Implementing Regulation (EU) 2025/973 amending and correcting Implementing Regulation (EU) 2021/1165 authorising certain products and substances for use in organic production and establishing their lists
+Commission Implementing Regulation (EU) 2025/973 authorising certain products and substances for use in organic production and establishing their lists

 What is changing and why?

-It also proposes to allow the continued use of substances currently authorised for cleaning and disinfection of buildings and installations for animal production (Regulation 889/2008, Annex VII) until 31 December 2027.
-The initial aim was for an evaluation to be completed by the end of 2025, but this has been delayed.
+Substances currently authorised for cleaning and disinfection of buildings and installations for animal production (Regulation 889/2008, Annex VII) can be used until 31 December 2027 because EGTOP’s evaluation of these substances has been delayed.

 In July 2025, the Commission updated the list of substances and products that can be used in organic products imported into the EU, adding to the list of low-risk active substances, authorised fertilisers, feed materials, feed additives, and food additives (see Tables 1 and 2).

-This includes the authorisation in non-EU countries of the use of micro-organisms (including viruses) when used as biological control agents in organic production, and of ethylene for flower induction in pineapple.
+This includes permitted use in non-EU countries of micro-organisms (including viruses) as biological control agents in organic production, and ethylene for flower induction in pineapple.

 Permitting the use of ethylene in organic pineapple production and micro-organisms in organic production is expected to support organic production in non-EU countries.